|

 Setup function

-Both static and dynamic menus are created by the Setup function.
+Macro menus are created by the Setup function.
 Setup function is a user defined function in a macro which will get called whenever Onetastic needs to get a macro's menu to be displayed in the ribbon.
 Below is a sample Setup function:

 Copied!